semelyanov86/spryker-jwt-generator/README.md

 The script will generate a JWT and print it to the console.

+You can also download and run compiled file in macos or linux

 ## License

 This script is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you see fit.